 3. Lard Yai fair

 Every Sunday afternoon, the busy Lard Yai in the old Phuket Town turns into a charming walking street.
 Portuguese-style houses on both sides of the roadway get lit in vivid colors and the fair is set between them.
 You can try unusual homemade dishes, buy some crafts, and even get knock-off designer clothes.
-The fair is filled with an old town charm and boasts various entertainments.
+The fair is filled with an old town charm and boasts various entertainments, and it should miss from your Phuket itinerary.
 You can also enjoy visiting Lard Yai Street on weekdays as it retains its appeal even if there’ no music, merchants, and backlights.

 4. Rawai Fish Market